transmission/transmission/docs/Scripts.md

 ## Introduction

 Thanks to the powerful [RPC](./rpc-spec.md), `transmission-remote` can talk to any client that has the RPC enabled.
-This means that a script written using `transmission-remote` or [RPC](./rpc-spec.md) can, without rewrite, comunicate with all the Transmission clients: Mac, Linux, Windows, and headless.
+This means that a script written using `transmission-remote` or [RPC](./rpc-spec.md) can, without rewrite, communicate with all the Transmission clients: Mac, Linux, Windows, and headless.

-Mac OS users may wonder wether there will be Applescript scripts, the answer is ''no''.
+Mac OS users may wonder whether there will be Applescript scripts, the answer is ''no''.
 Although Applescript is a nice technology, it's a pain to implement.
 However, Mac OS X is a Unix after all, so any script you find here will also work on the Mac.
 Even from within Applescript, you can run these scripts by typing: `do shell script "path/to/script"`.

 ## How-To